Student Voice and Agency is important at NCAT and underlies everything we do at the college.

-Students run class and college-wide activities to enhance student wellbeing and leadership.
-Student Leadership also took part in the Teach the Teach program.
-This program was developed in conjunction with Victorian Student Representative Council (VicSRC) is to encourage student voice as after students participate, they present back to staff and encourage collaborative conversations for change.
+The Student Leadership team have participated in the Teach the Teach program developed by the Victorian Student Representative Council (VicSRC).
+Basically the program encourages student voice after students participate in the program, they present back to staff and encourage collaborative conversations for change.

-- The Victorian Student Representative Council’s (SRC) Regional Conferences
+- The Victorian Student Representative Council Regional Conferences

 - The Halogen Foundation’s Leadership Conference

 Currently, NCAT has a representative on the Victorian SRC executive committee with student leaders from across Victoria.